couchdeveloper/RXPromise/INSTALL.md

 **Caution:**
 > `RXPromise` module files must be compiled with ARC enabled.
-The deployment target should be Mac OS X 10.7 and newer, respectively iOS 5.1 and newer.
+Thsi requires a deployment target for Mac OS X 10.7 and newer, respectively for iOS 5.1 and newer.

 > If you include source files directly, you need to ensure that your _executable_ binary links against the C++ standard library.
 How you can accomplish this is explained below.